oVirt/ovirt-site/source/feature/novnc-console.html.md

 #### Passing VNC console data from the engine to the client.

 For the client to know where to connect, the appropriate information (VNC host, port, ticket) must be passed to it.
-This can be achieved by making this data to be part of the generated page (as a JSON) so that it can be pulled out by the js code that handles connecting to the server.
+This information is known by the engine after creation.
+It will be passed to noVNC client using js function window.postData (HTML5 spec).

 #### Location of the websockets server